project-gemmi/gemmi/docs/cell.rst

 * `UnitCell::is_special_position(const Position& pos, double max_dist=0.8) -> int` --
   returns the number of nearby symmetry mates of an atom.
   Non-zero only for atoms on special positions.
-  For example, returns 3 for an atom on 4-fold symmetry axis.
+  For example, it returns 3 for an atom on a 4-fold symmetry axis.

   .. doctest::